sdiehl/wiwinwlh/tutorial.md

 -------------

-Quasiquotation allows us to express "quoted" blocks of syntax that need not necessarily be be the syntax of the host language, but unlike says just writing a giant string it can values from the host languages can be injected into the custom language via user-definable logic allowing information to flow between the two languages.
+Quasiquotation allows us to express "quoted" blocks of syntax that need not necessarily be be the syntax of the host language, but unlike just writing a giant string it is instead parsed into some AST datatype in the host language.
+Notably values from the host languages can be injected into the custom language via user-definable logic allowing information to flow between the two languages.

 In practice quasiquotation can be used to implement custom domain specific languages or integrate with other general languages entirely via code-generation.